mehulagg/gitlab/doc/administration/geo/disaster_recovery/index.md

 ### Step 2.
 Promote all **secondary** nodes external to the cluster

 WARNING:
-In GitLab 13.2 and 13.3, promoting a secondary site to a primary while the secondary is paused fails.
-Do not pause replication before promoting a secondary.
-If the site is paused, be sure to resume before promoting.
-This issue has been fixed in GitLab 13.4 and later.

-WARNING:
 If the secondary site [has been paused](../../geo/index.md#pausing-and-resuming-replication), this performs